dfki-ric-underactuated-lab/humanoids23_rh5_walk/docs/index.md

   <figcaption>Fig.1 - Shots of the walk experiments</figcaption>
 </figure>

-Each motion is generated starting from a velocity and direction input given through a joiystick.
+Each motion is generated starting from a velocity and direction input given through a joystick.
 These define the next footsteps to follow.
 Given a Zero-Moment Point (ZMP) trajectory, a corresponding Center of Mass (CoM) trajectory is obtained by solving a LQR problem modeling the dynamics as a linear inverted pendulum model.
 The CoM trajectory is then stabilized online by means of admittance strategies that leverage the force/torque feedback at the ankle joints of while the overall behavior of the robot is optimized using a Task Space Inverse Dynamics (TSID) based Whole Body Controller (WBC).

 <figure>